Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity

-As a final note on the methodological implications, while we focus on finite state-control spaces, we believe that these principles, and our analysis, yield a broad framework for proving sample efficiency results for offline estimation of CMCs, and potentially other controlled stochastic models, under much broader modeling conditions.
+As a final note on the methodological implications, while we focus on finite state-control spaces, we believe that these principles, and our analysis, yield a broad framework for proving sample efficiency results for offline estimation of CMCs, and potentially other controlled stochastic models, under more general model assumptions.
 For instance, if one uses a histogram or a density estimator of a transition kernel on continuous state spaces and compact control spaces, then our results are directly applicable, although the optimal sample complexity would depend upon the smoothness properties of the transition function.

-From an operational and applications perspective, we observe that offline RL, although not as popular, is a natural learning framework for solving many {\it data-driven} operations management and decision-making problems, wherein a fixed dataset of system performance and inputs has been pre-collected.
-As noted before, this is a fundamentally different setting from online RL, and yet a very natural one for the broad audience of this journal.
-The sharp sample complexity results in this paper provide confidence in the conditions under which a natural non-parametric estimator of the system dynamics (and hence, value function estimators) is sample efficient.
-The principles outlined above should provide guidelines for statistical inference in specific operational modeling problems.

-\subsection{Related Literature}
+\subsubsection{Related Literature.}

 ~ We divide the review of the literature into three parts.
-In the first part, we place our results in the context of the existing literature and on non-parametric estimation for stochastic processes.
+In the first part, we place our results in the context of the existing literature on non-parametric estimation for stochastic processes.
 In the second and third parts, we relate our sample complexity results to existing relevant ones in the literature on offline RL, and system identification, respectively.